-What Exactly Are Those Mystery Fees That Show Up on Your Monthly Phone Bill?
+Do You Really Understand What Those Mystery Fees and Charges Are on Your Monthly Phone Bill?

 most fees on your wireless or landline phone bill are unavoidable, but here's what they are for